TENOKONDA/tklds/tklds/direction_numbers/README.rst

 * a - the **primitive polynomial coefficients** represented in terms of an integer value
 * m_i - the **direction numbers** of the dimension

-For a description of the terms and underlying theory of low discrepancy sequences consult the publication (insert Arxiv link here).
+For a description of the terms and underlying theory of low discrepancy sequences consult the publication:.

+`On the generation of direction numbers for Sobol Sequences and the application to Quasi Monte Carlo Methods <https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5283131>`_.